-After successfully competing in both hunters and jumpers as a junior rider on the North American circuit, Trish switched to Three-Day Eventing and represented Alberta many times in the Continental Young Riders Championships.
+After successfully competing in both hunters and jumpers as a junior rider on the North American circuit, Trish then switched to Three Day Eventing representing Alberta many times team events such as the North America Young Riders Championships.
 Returning to her first love of show jumping, she began riding and teaching professionally in 1982.

 Jenn began riding in B.C. at the age of 13 with a horse whose ad stated, “Ideal for an experienced rider who likes a horse with energy.”
 While this did not turn out to be an ideal learning situation, Jenn did succeed in learning the skills required to cope with difficult horses (and how to fall off – also not ideal).
 Moving on to three more “off the track” thoroughbreds, she was presented with the even greater challenge of retraining horses to their new careers.
 Becoming involved in the Canadian Pony Club, Jenn found the thrill and challenge of three-day eventing was right up her alley.